 Una only outlived her husband by about one year.
 She died at age 56, on July 10, 1977, in the Edwin Shaw Hospital in Akron, OH.
 Her remains were returned to Fayette City for burial in the Little Redstone Methodist Cemetery, where many generations of McKnights rest for eternity.
 Her obituary in the Uniontown Herald-Standard said that she was survived by nine grandchildren.

-Daughter Mary Lee McKnight (1942-1994) was born in abouit 1942 in Fayette County.
+Daughter Mary Lee McKnight (1942-1994) was born on or about June 13, 1942 in Fayette County.
+News of her birth was published in the Uniontown Morning Journal.
 She married Darrel Campbell ( ? - ? ) and lived locally until about 1973, when they relocated to Cuyahoga Falls, OH.
 Their children were Deborah Kay Campbell, Richard Wade Campbell, Dennis Campbell and Donna Lee Prahle.
 Sadly, she and Darrel outlived their children Deborah and Richard.
 At the age of 52, Mary was swept away by the Grim Reaper in Cuyahoga Falls on July 18, 1994.
 An obituary appeared in the Akron Beacon Journal.

 Daughter Sharon K. McKnight (1943-2016) was born on July 21, 1943 in Brownsville.
 In about 1961, at the age of about 18, she married John H. Barr ( ? - ? ).
 The marriage endured for 55 years, all of them spent living in the Harmarville/Cheswick area of Pittsburgh.
 The two daughters born to the couple were Vicky L. Laslo and Tammy Curti.
 Sharon earned a living with Eckert Pharmaceutical in Indiana Township and attended the Methodist Church.
 Sadly, Sharon died at home at the age of 73 on Aug.
 3, 2016.
 The Valley News Dispatch published an obituary.